Song of the South: Development

 In the aftermath of World War II, Walt Disney Studios faced financial difficulties due to a lack of foreign markets for animated films during wartime.
 The studio produced few theatrical animated shorts then, focusing instead on military training films that broke even, but produced no profit.
 The studio only profited in 1945 and 1946 by reissuing Snow White and the Seven Dwarfs and Pinocchio, and still had to lay off half of its employees in 1946.
 With additional financial difficulties due to a union strike in 1941, Disney sought to produce live-action films to generate additional revenue.
 While Disney's contract with RKO was for animated films, films that mixed live-action with animation fell under the contract, allowing the studio to lower production costs on Saludos Amigos and The Three Caballeros.
-Additionally, Disney owned the rights to several properties purchased after the success of Snow White, which could be made into family films.
+Additionally, Disney owned the rights to several properties purchased after the success of Snow White and the Seven Dwarfs, which could be made into family films.

 In 1938, Walt Disney became interested in the Joel Chandler Harris Uncle Remus storybook, claiming to remember hearing the stories as a child, and prepared two research reports to determine if it was possible to film the stories, dated April 8 and 11, 1938.
 He purchased the rights to the stories in 1939, paying Harris's family $10,000.
 By 1986, the film based on the stories, Song of the South, had earned $300 million.

 Beginning in 1939, Disney began developing Uncle Remus as an entirely animated feature.
 The stories were also considered as two-reel animated shorts.
 Stories considered for the production included "Br'er Rabbit Rides the Fox", in which Br'er Rabbit tricks Br'er Fox into riding him like a horse to a party, and "De Wuller-De-Wust", in which Br'er Rabbit pretends to be a ghost to scare Br'er Bear.
 In another treatment, Uncle Remus gathers the critters together for a prayer meeting and to encourage them to build a church that would bring peace between predators and prey.
 Also proposed was a storyline in which Br'er Rabbit's addiction to gambling would be at the root of the troubles that led to the film's adventures.